What is an online romance scam?

 According to Scamwatch, in 2022 there were nearly 3,700 reported romance scam cases which cost Australians more than $40 million.
 Many romance scams go unreported due to how traumatic it is for the victims, so the real number of victims is expected to be much higher.
 There has also been an increase in romance scams targeting younger Australians.

-Typical profile and actions of a Scammer:
+Typical profile and action of romance scammers

 • claiming to be a US citizen